rokmohar/alexa-assistant/readme.md

 **Leave this tab/window OPEN as we will need to return to it to set some further environment variable values**

-### Alexa Skill Setup (Part 1)
+## Alexa Skill Setup (Part 1)

 **NOTE - if you have already installed my previous Google Skill and have used the "google" invocation name for this then you will either have to use a different invocation name for this skill or rename/delete the older Google skill**

 1. In a new browser tab/window go to the Alexa Console (https://developer.amazon.com/edw/home.html and select Alexa on the top menu)
 1. If you have not registered as an Amazon Developer then you will need to do so.
-Fill in your details and ensure you answer "NO" for "Do you plan to monetize apps by charging for apps or selling in-app items" and "Do you plan to monetize apps by displaying ads from the Amazon Mobile Ad Network or Mobile Associates?
+Fill in your details and ensure you answer "NO" for "Do you plan to monetize apps by charging for apps or selling in-app items" and "Do you plan to monetize apps by displaying ads from the Amazon Mobile Ad Network or Mobile Associates?"

 ![alt text](screenshots/payment.jpeg)

-1. Once you are logged into your account go to to the Alexa tab at the top of the page
+1. Once you are logged into your account go to to the Alexa tab at the top of the page.
-2. Click on the yellow "Get Started" button under Alexa Skills Kit
+2. Click on the yellow "Get Started" button under Alexa Skills Kit.

 ![alt text](screenshots/getting_started.jpeg)

-3. Click the "Add a New Skill" yellow box towards the top right
+3. Click the "Add a New Skill" yellow box towards the top right.

 ![alt text](screenshots/add_new_skill.jpeg)

 4. You will now be on the "Skill Information" page.
 5. Set "Custom Interaction Model" as the Skill type
-6. Select the language as English (US), English (UK), or German depending on your location
+6. Select the language as English (US), English (UK) - **Note German is not currently supported**
 6. Set the "Name" to

     ```